 1. Check for errors on your credit report

-You can get a free credit report from all three major credit bureaus (Experian, Equifax and TransUnion) by visiting annualcreditreport.com.
-Note: This won’t give you a score, but it will show you negative information and areas that may need improvement.
+You can get a free credit report from all three major credit bureaus — Experian, Equifax and TransUnion — by visiting annualcreditreport.com.
+This won’t give you a score, but it will show you negative information and areas that may need improvement.
 (FYI: You can pull online credit reports from each of the bureaus once a week through the end of this year.)

 If you spot any incorrect information on your credit report, you can dispute it by writing a letter to the appropriate credit reporting agency.
-The Federal Trade Commission has an example credit disputing letter can look at if you’re unsure how to do this.
+The Federal Trade Commission has an example credit disputing letter you can look at if you’re unsure how to do this.
 You’ll need to be able to explain what’s wrong and provide proof.

 2. Look into statutes of limitations

 Look over your credit report for any bills you’ve overlooked or accounts you might have forgotten about.
 Verify that the statutes of limitations on your debts haven’t run out — if enough time has passed, it might prohibit collection agencies from suing you.
-(Check with an attorney to confirm.)
+(Check with an attorney to confirm, though.)

 3. Rethink your credit utilization ratio strategy

 Credit scores take into account a number of different factors.
-One of them is your credit utilization ratio measures how much credit you’re using in relation to the overall credit limit you have at any given time.
+One of them is your credit utilization ratio, which measures how much credit you’re using in relation to the overall credit limit you have at any given time.

-This ratio should never go over one-third or roughly 30% of your spending limit.
-For example, if you have a total of $1,000 of available credit, you don’t want to use more than $300.
+Ideally, this ratio should never go over one-third or roughly 30% of your spending limit.
+For example, if you have a total of $1,000 of available credit, you generally don’t want to use more than $300.

 4. Make a plan to pay all your bills on time

-If you need help creating a repayment strategy, Jacob recommends reaching out to a certified financial planner or a credit counselor.
+If you need help creating a repayment strategy, reach out to a certified financial planner or a credit counselor.
 Nonprofit organizations like the Association for Financial Counseling and Planning Education and the National Foundation for Credit Counseling can connect you with one.